WhatsApp FAQs

 📅 Day 3: Trek from Seema to Seematra | Distance: 8 km | Time: 5–6 hrs | Altitude: 3,200 m

-• Day trek to the iconic Har Ki Dun valley.
+• Full-day trek to the heart of Har Ki Dun valley, known as the 'Valley of the Gods'.

 📅 Day 5: Trek to Gangad – Drive to Sankri | Distance: 10 km | Time: 4–5 hrs | Altitude: 1,950 m